ga-wdi-boston/sql/README.md

 _On Macs_ you can run `brew services list` to see if PostgreSQL is running.

-If the server isn't running, `status` not `started`, please start it using `brew services start postgresql` folder.
+If the server isn't running, `status` not `started`, please start it using `brew services start postgresql`.

-## Code-Along: CREATE DATABASE
+## Code along: CREATE DATABASE

 We'll use `sql-crud` as the database to hold our tables and **[psql](http://www.postgresql.org/docs/current/static/app-psql.html)** to